Vampire: The Masquerade – Bloodlines: Writing

 You need a character to pose a problem or give out a quest or be a barrier of some kind.
 I don't like to make the [character] outright say "I need you to do X, then I'll give you Y" ... – it makes the character into an automated quest kiosk.
 I like the characters to come off like people actually do – they don't say "hi" when strangers come knocking, they say "who the hell are you?" or they're expecting you and know more than they let on, or they don't care.
 I don't like my [characters] to be standing around as if their lives begin when the character starts talking to them and end when the player leaves.

 Single-purpose characters needed a distinctive personality trait to quickly establish them with the player, rather than serving as a disposable item, while major characters had to reflect the player's progression and actions through the game.
 Mitsoda wrote the characters by thinking about whom each character was, assigning them motivations determining why they were where they were, what they thought about the player, and what they wanted from them.
-Following a suggestion by fellow writer Chad Moore, the Malkavian player character has a dialog script distinct from that of the other eight clans; Mitsoda said it was one of the simpler aspects of the development cycle.
-He wrote the Malkavian script last, with time running out on development, and the overwork and lack of sleep contributed to what Mitsoda considered an unhealthy state of mind, ideal for writing insane dialog.
+Following a suggestion by fellow writer Chad Moore, the Malkavian player character has a dialogue script distinct from that of the other six clans; Mitsoda said it was one of the simpler aspects of the development cycle.
+He wrote the Malkavian script last, with time running out on development, and the overwork and lack of sleep contributed to what Mitsoda considered an unhealthy state of mind, ideal for writing insane dialogue.
 He wanted to highlight their madness without making it comical.
 Since the story is set during the Camarilla's takeover of Los Angeles, the team simplified the plot by only allowing the player to belong to one of the LA-based clans.